json-schema-form/angular-schema-form-add-ons/documentation/extending.md

 ##### Explicitly specified field type

-An ASF user specifies the field type in the form definition:
+The there is the case where a ASF user explicitly specifies the field type in the form definition:
 ```javascript
     {
         "key": "minimal_form_type",